 While commonly a short-term condition, POCD is a risk factor which should be discussed with the doctor just before surgery for an older adult, especially if the senior has existing cognitive decline.
 And for all seniors undergoing surgery, it is a wise idea to refrain from activities that are cognitively demanding for 30 days post-surgery.

-JFS Care, top providers of Los Angeles CA home care services, is the ideal post-procedure partner to allow older adults the opportunity to rest and fully recover from surgery, offering personalized, in-home help with a multitude of tasks.
+JFS Care, top providers of the Jewish senior services Los Angeles families trust and a full range of customized Los Angeles CA home care services, is the ideal post-procedure partner to allow older adults the opportunity to rest and fully recover from surgery, offering personalized, in-home help with a multitude of tasks.
 Whether the need is for assistance with household chores and meals during recovery, picking up medication refills and groceries, light housework and organization around the home, or help with personal care, safe ambulation and fall prevention, we’re readily available for as much or as little assistance as required.
 Call us at (213) 383-2273 to find out more and to arrange a free in-home assessment to determine how exactly we can most effectively help your senior loved one.